-The most commonly used material for producing solar panels is crystalline silicon, but to achieve efficient energy conversion requires an expensive and time-consuming production process.
+The most commonly used material for producing solar panels is crystalline silicon, but achieving efficient energy conversion requires an expensive and time-consuming production process.
 The silicon material needs to have a highly ordered wafer structure and is very sensitive to any impurities, such as dust, so has to be made in a cleanroom.

 In the last decade, perovskite materials have emerged as promising alternatives.